-The measurements of the backplate power due to backstreaming electrons in normal gas operation showed a rise of $\sim 9\%$ as the neutraliser gas flow rate changed from 20 mbar l/s to 30 mbar l/s.
+The measurements of the backplate power due to backstreaming electrons in normal gas operation showed a rise of ~9% as the neutraliser gas flow rate changed from 20mbar.l/s to 30mbar.l/s.
 A calculation has been carried out for the total power loading and its distribution using particle tracking methods.
 The calculation of total power striking the backplate is in reasonable agreement with the measured backplate loading.
 This may be somewhat fortuitous in this case.
-The empirical expression used to give the gas pressure in the accelerator, Eq.
-4, for the case used in the calculation also estimates an increase in pressure at the earth grid and hence backplate loading of \sim 28% as the neutraliser gas flow is varied for 20 to 30 mbar l/s whereas the measurement shows only a $\sim 9\%$ increase.
-Eq.
-4 has not been validated for the EP2 PINIs.
+The empirical expression used to give the gas pressure in the accelerator, equation 4, for the case used in the calculation also estimates an increase in pressure at the earth grid and hence backplate loading of ~28% as the neutraliser gas flow is varied for 20 to

+30mbar.l/s whereas the measurement shows only a $\sim$ 9% increase.
+Equation 4 has not been validated for the EP2 PINIs.
 The power distribution calculation is to be used in performing a thermo-mechanical analysis of the backplate to determine the cost in fatigue and lifetime of operating at higher neutraliser gas flow rates.
-Such an analysis may place operating limits on the PINI, however a complete redesign of the backplate cooling may have to be considered depending on available timescales.